SunLite9/Linux-Container-Runtime/README.md

 base image cost roughly the size of N small upper layers, not N times the base image size.

-## Phase 5: Networking — veth pairs, bridge, and NAT
+## Networking — veth pairs, bridge, and NAT

 ### Design